eddietheengineer/VoronDocs/official/about.md

 All it takes to recieve a serial number after you have completed your build is to post a video of your printer printing Voron [Subreddit](https://www.reddit.com/r/voroncorexy/).
 Be sure to have your printer cleaned up with all cable management above the deck plate done.
 Wiring can be tricky, but do your best!

 *Note: the serial submission process has become more automated now.
-In order to have the bot pick up your serial request video, be sure to use the "Serial Request" flair and add your full Discord name, including the #1234 number after your username.
+In order to have the bot pick up your serial request video, be sure to use the "Serial Request" flair and add your full Discord name, including the unique 4 digit number (for example, #1234) after your username.
 Mods will review the requests periodically!*

 ## Unsupported Configurations